lilygoose89/coco/_posts/2019-10-21-why-do-digital-nomads-love-chiang-mai.md

 ## 10\.
 Arts, Culture, and Creativity Abound

-<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/K14ddixG848qQ" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>
+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/K14ddixG848qQ" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

-Chiang Mai's annual festivals like [Songkran in April](https://en.wikipedia.org/wiki/Songkran_&#40;Thailand&#41;){: target="_blank"} and [Loy Kratong in October/November](https://en.wikipedia.org/wiki/Loi_Krathong){: target="_blank"}draw tons of visitors from around the world and absolutely live up to the hype.
+<br>Chiang Mai's annual festivals like [Songkran in April](https://en.wikipedia.org/wiki/Songkran_&#40;Thailand&#41;){: target="_blank"}&nbsp;and [Loy Kratong in October/November](https://en.wikipedia.org/wiki/Loi_Krathong){: target="_blank"} draw tons of visitors from around the world and absolutely live up to the hype.
 These are bucket-list items for a reason, and worth fitting into your travel agenda at least once.

-Be sure to put [Jai Thep Music and Arts Festival](https://jaithepfestival.com/){: target="_blank"}, [TEDx Chiang Mai](http://www.tedxchiangmai.com/){: target="_blank"}, [Chiang Mai Street Jazz Festival](https://chiangmaistreetjazzfestival.com/){: target="_blank"}&nbsp;on your radar for can't be missed Chiang Mai events too.
+Be sure to put [Jai Thep Music and Arts Festival](https://jaithepfestival.com/){: target="_blank"}, [TEDx Chiang Mai](http://www.tedxchiangmai.com/){: target="_blank"}, and&nbsp;[Chiang Mai Street Jazz Festival](https://chiangmaistreetjazzfestival.com/){: target="_blank"}&nbsp;on your radar for can't be missed Chiang Mai events too.

 [Countless other smaller festivals](http://www.paperplanesblog.com/thai-festivals-in-chiang-mai/){: target="_blank"} and artistic gatherings happen across town, and you can enjoy festive vibes every weekend at pop-up markets and the walking street.
-Art galleries and handicraft workshops abound and Chiang Mai is so well known for all this that it's [officially designated as a "Creative City" by none other than UNESCO](https://www.chiangmaicitylife.com/citylife-articles/chiang-mai-unesco-creative-city/){: target="_blank"}.
+Art galleries and handicraft workshops abound and Chiang Mai is so well known for all this that it's [officially designated as a "Creative City" by none other than UNESCO](https://www.chiangmaicitylife.com/citylife-articles/chiang-mai-unesco-creative-city/){: target="_blank"}.&nbsp;

 Living amidst all of this creative energy is not only fun for your activity calendar, it's also great for your work.
 Soak in the inspiration, explore a creative outlet or find artistic collaborators for your projects.
 Let Chiang Mai's creative streak move you\!

 ## 11\.
 It's Easy to Get Around

-<div style="width:100%;height:0;padding-bottom:64%;position:relative;"><iframe src="https://giphy.com/embed/eAeWHzNNfaCty" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>
+<div style="width:100%;height:0;padding-bottom:64%;position:relative;"><iframe src="https://giphy.com/embed/eAeWHzNNfaCty" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

-Whether you have only stolen moments in between professional projects or loads of free time to spend, time is still valuable, and you don't want to waste it commuting or being stuck in traffic.
+<br>Whether you have only stolen moments in between professional projects or loads of free time to spend, time is still valuable, and you don't want to waste it commuting or being stuck in traffic.
 Blessedly, Chiang Mai is small and at its absolute worst, you might end up spending 40 minutes instead of 20 driving from one end of town to the other.

 Try living in Bangkok where it takes half an hour to get anywhere and you can easily lose a third of your day just to travel.
 If you work from home, this is fine of course, but then what kind of life is that?
 Being able to get out and explore leads to a fuller, richer life, which is why Chiang Mai's a great choice.

 While the city is lacking in good public transport, it's still very easy to get around.
 Central neighborhoods like the Old City, Nimmanhaemin, and Santitham are highly walkable, with shops and cafes in abundance.
 With just a bicycle, you can access the majority of the city's amenities.

 Rent a motorbike and your options extend even further\!
 Though it can be dangerous to drive on Thailand's roads, this option is highly recommended.
 The freedom to get around on your own terms opens the city up tremendously.
 If you'd rather not face the hazards, no problem.
-You can [get around on Chiang Mai's public buses](https://www.chiangmaitraveller.com/chiang-mai-public-bus/){: target="_blank"}, [try the Red Trucks (also known as *songtaews*](https://tastythailand.com/how-to-take-a-songtaew-red-pick-up-truck-taxi-in-chiang-mai-thailand/){: target="_blank"}) which function as ad hoc public transport, or [hire a taxi via Grab](https://www.grab.com/th/en/download/){: target="_blank"} (the Southeast Asian equivalent of Uber).
+You can [get around on Chiang Mai's public buses](https://www.chiangmaitraveller.com/chiang-mai-public-bus/){: target="_blank"}, [try the Red Trucks (also known as *songtaews)*](https://tastythailand.com/how-to-take-a-songtaew-red-pick-up-truck-taxi-in-chiang-mai-thailand/){: target="_blank"}&nbsp;which function as ad hoc public transport, or [call a taxi via Grab](https://www.grab.com/th/en/download/){: target="_blank"} (the Southeast Asian equivalent of Uber).

 ## 12\.
 Easy Visa Options

-<div style="width:100%;height:0;padding-bottom:59%;position:relative;"><iframe src="https://giphy.com/embed/kr1qjZtoEKYtW" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>
+<div style="width:100%;height:0;padding-bottom:59%;position:relative;"><iframe src="https://giphy.com/embed/kr1qjZtoEKYtW" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

-Yep, we said it (and we know that some of you long-termers are probably screaming and shaking your heads).
+<br>Yep, we said it and yes we know that some of you long-termers are probably screaming and shaking your heads.
 Sure there's stuff that can be improved upon, but for the average nomad, things are pretty sweet.

 If you've been here a while, you know that it has become harder to spend long stretches of time in Thailand as the immigration department has tightened up visa controls and, ya know, actually enforced rules and such, but compared neighboring Vietnam where you still need to apply for a visa ahead of time, Thailand's nice and simple.

-A significant number of passports, especially those from Europe and North America, are able to enter Thailand visa-free.
+A significant number of passports, especially those from Europe and North America, are able to [enter Thailand visa-free](https://www.thaiembassy.com/thailand/changes-visa-exempt.php){: target="_blank"}.
 It's quite common for people to show up, get stamped in, and then simply apply for an extension to add another 30 days to the first 30 you're given, all without ever having to make an embassy appointment or pay a fee.
 Apply for a tourist visa ahead of time and you can start with 60 days.

 If you're coming for the first time or you're a classic digital nomad who's constantly on the go, this is great.
 For those of you who are more into slow-travel or working to make Chiang Mai your hub, however, Thailand's current visa situation does leave a lot to be desired.